Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 3. Comprehensive psychological assessment

-4. Development of a clear problem statement & family feedback
+4. Clear problem statement & family feedback

 5. Structured work plan with defined goals

-6. Initiation Therapy Foundation Course (6 days)
+6. Therapy Foundation Course (6 days)

 7. Customized CBT & ERP daily sessions for 4–6 months